 Membership - Friends of HARE

-Our members offer a variety of workshops and events in our woodland, as well as running regular Food & Fire evenings for Members, Volunteers and those interested in joining us.
+Our members offer a variety of workshops, community events and environmental stewardship opportunities in our woodland.
+We also run regular Food & Fire evenings for Members, Volunteers and those interested in joining us.

 Seasonal community celebrations throughout the year, such as, Ostara, Beltane and Summer Solstice